Fear of nationalist surge marks European memorials

 Poland

-Meanwhile, the same warnings on nationalist forces and same optics of division were mirrored in Poland at the weekend.
+The same warnings on nationalist forces and the same optics of division were mirrored in Poland at the weekend.

 Donald Tusk, the Polish EU Council chief, said in a speech in the city of Lodz on Saturday: "For the first time in history we have an American administration which, to put it delicately, is not very enthusiastically tuned in to a united, strong Europe".

-He also spoke of a "lunatic parade" of "anti-European" politicians who "whether openly or more discreetly, those who are enthusiastic about Brexit, those who are more or less enthusiastic about Washington's further steps towards isolationism, those who are flirting with Vladimir Putin with increasing intensity".
+He also spoke of a "lunatic parade" of "those ... anti-European" politicians who "are enthusiastic about Brexit, those who are more or less enthusiastic about Washington's further steps towards isolationism, those who are flirting with Vladimir Putin with increasing intensity".

 Looking ahead to next year's European Parliament elections, Tusk added: "two political currents might occupy very powerful positions in that parliament: one, increasingly brown-shirted, unambiguously anti-European, looking more and more clearly towards nationalism, working against the European Union as such.
 The other current belongs to those who want to integrate the European Union as much as possible."

-Tusk's decision to go to Poland, which marked 100 years of independence on Sunday, instead of Paris was seen by Polish media as marking his return to domestic politics ahead of Polish elections next year.
+Tusk's decision to go to Poland, which marked 100 years of independence on Sunday, instead of Paris, was seen by Polish media as marking his return to domestic politics ahead of Polish elections next year.

 The current Polish government has said it cherishes its EU membership.